ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingRamjetBasic.rst

 IAdvancedFixedWingRamjetBasic
 =============================

-.. py:class:: IAdvancedFixedWingRamjetBasic
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingRamjetBasic

    object

    Interface used to access the options for a basic Ramjet mode.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingRamjetBasic

 Overview
 --------